cntzemir/cntzemir/README.md

 ## Supporting Projects

-I also keep a few smaller projects that reflect progression in structure, UI flow, and JavaScript fundamentals, but the strongest direction of my portfolio is now secure software, defensive thinking, and system integrity.
+I keep a few smaller projects to show progression in structure, UI flow, and JavaScript fundamentals, but the strongest direction of my portfolio is now secure software, defensive thinking, and system integrity.

 ## Contact